Fabrizio Capobianco: Awards and recognition

-In 2016, he was invited to speak on the topic of the “Liquid Enterprise” at the Ambrosetti Forum, an annual international economic conference held at Villa d'Este, in the Italian town of Cernobbio.
+In 2016, he was invited to speak on the topic of the "Liquid Enterprise" at the Ambrosetti Forum, an annual international economic conference held at Villa d'Este, in the Italian town of Cernobbio.

 In October 2016 Capobianco was knighted, receiving the Order of Merit of the Italian Republic medal awarded by President Sergio Mattarella on a proposal by Prime Minister Matteo Renzi.

 Further activities

 Capobianco is the President of Juventus Club Silicon Valley, which he founded in 2015.

 The club is a Juventus Official Fan Club, authorized by Juventus FC.

+In 2024, he received from TED the license to launch TEDxSondrio in Valtellina.